jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
 BitTorrents, Netflix, and Wikipedia all beat Darth Blockbuster just because you used them.

 You never even have to talk to Darth Blockbuster to win the game of civilization.
-All you must do, is what's best for you and your family.
+All you must do is what's best for you and your family.
 That's how new online technologies will keep winning in the war to establish the Internet Age.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20-megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.